-Chili powder is a rich, bittersweet blend of ground chiles and other spice ingredients such as paprika, cumin, garlic, oregano, and more.
+Chili powder is a rich, bittersweet blend of ground chiles and other spice ingredients such as paprika, cumin, garlic, Greek oregano, and more.
 It is a star ingredient in many Tex-Mex recipes and in barbecue meat rubs.
 You can also find chili powder used in chili con carne, Spanish rice, and tacos.
 The spice level in chili powder can range anywhere from mild to hot.

 Chili Powder Alternatives